 At the end of Call of Duty: Black Ops III, the player eats their gun to stop the AI Corvus from infecting their Direct Neural Implant.
 They then appear in a frozen forest, introduced by others as a sort of afterlife made possible by their DNIs, where they fight alongside Taylor against Corvus.
 Part of the fight involves burning giant human hearts to unlock paths through the forest.
 Then, the player returns to the real world and manually purges their DNI of Corvus.
 When asked their name by another soldier, they reply, "Taylor."
 Then the screen goes black.
 Unreadably Fast Text throughout the beginning of every mission in the game explains events in the prequel comic that ominously parallel the game events with Taylor and his squad in place of the protagonist and Dylan Stone in the place of the rogue Taylor and his squad, and in the first mission itself the game told a story about how a new recruit died of injuries or complications.

-Shadow Warrior 2 ends with Kamiko decides to sacrifice her soul to the otherworld to reforge the demonic gate into a gateway after failing to restore her mutated body that was previously used by the Big BadAmeonna, and then a dragon (with Xing proclaims "That's my girl!") appears and reaching on to the camera, apparently devouring Lo Wang.
+Shadow Warrior 2 ends with Kamiko decides to sacrifice her soul to the otherworld to reforge the demonic gate into a gateway after failing to restore her mutated body that was previously used by the Big BadAmeonna, and then a dragon (with Xing proclaiming "That's my girl!") appears and reaching on to the camera, apparently devouring Lo Wang.

 In Mystic Messenger, failing to get on any character's path causes Yoosung to become convinced that Zen's fourth wall-leaning dream about them all being preprogrammed robots is completely true and a mysterious tattooed man to show up at his house and promise to take him away to a "paradise".
 The ending makes a bit more sense if you've played through all the game's routes, but it will feel completely out of the blue if you haven't.

-Punch Club The game opens with the protagonist's father being shot and killed by the mysterious man in black and he takes your fathers medallion, which acts as the game's MacGuffin.
+Punch Club: The game opens with the protagonist's father being shot and killed by the mysterious man in black and he takes your father's medallion, which acts as the game's MacGuffin.
 After hard training and fighting your way to to the top, you head to a secret island which has Sub Zero on it for some reason and fight your brother who is considerably weaker than the last 2 guys you fought to get here.
 The result of this fight has no effect on anything but 2 lines of dialogue, then you confront the Man in Black and he reveals that he is your father.
 Yep your father's killer is your father; he traveled back in time, killed his past self, and stole the medallion so he could destroy it, all because in the original timeline the medallion was (somehow) cursed and drove you or your brother insane (he doesn't tell you which), then the insane one killed the other one and became a crimelord and somehow turned the city into an apocalyptic wasteland or something.
-Nothing else is explained, no one reacts, asks questions or says anything else, then you get to walk around for a few more seconds before the credits role and that's it.
-No after scene credits and loading your save takes you back to the last of fight of the championship.
-Also played for laughs in the the Dark Fist quest line (unlike the main story where the ending is quite serious).
-It ends with the revelation that evil Mastermind is your cat who faked his own death and you stop him by telling him off, telling him not to try taking over the world then taking him home
+Nothing else is explained, no one reacts, asks questions, or says anything else, then you get to walk around for a few more seconds before the credits roll and that's it.
+No after scene credits, and loading your save takes you back to the last fight of the championship.
+Also played for laughs in the the Dark Fist quest line (unlike the main story, where the ending is quite serious).
+It ends with the revelation that evil Mastermind is your cat who faked his own death and you stop him by telling him off, telling him not to try taking over the world, then taking him home.

 Scanner Sombre ends with the protagonist realizing himself Dead All Along, the cave exit leads to a small portion of (rendered, not scanned) image of lake and the wife and the children of the protagonist spreading flowers to honor the protagonist.
 After this realization, the game pans through the whole explored area, back to the first camp where bags and portrait of the wife and children is shown.
 The game apparently Book-Ends as the scanned area gradually fall apart and you're inexplicably back to the underground tent camp where you start the game.
 However as you try to pick up the scanner once again, the protagonists hands suddenly shown as scanner particles, with muffled scream heard.
 Credits.